shawn61cp/wincalibre2jellyfin/README.md

 #### Usage

-* In file explorer, navigate to EXTRACT_FOLDER\wincalibre2jellyfin-main
+* In file explorer, navigate to EXTRACT_FOLDER\wincalibre2jellyfin-main\
-* calibre2jellyfin.cfg file before first use.
+* Edit the wincalibre2jellyfin.cfg file before first use.
-* Double click on calibre2jellyfin.py to run the script
+* Double click on wincalibre2jellyfin.py to run the script

 #### Calibre Author Folders